 According to the company’s Product Management Careers page, Facebook’s PM team embodies those “visionaries who guide new product ideas from an initial concept to full-blown product launch.
 Along the way, we collaborate with world-class engineers and designers to maximize each product’s impact on the world.”

 If you review Facebook’s open PM positions, you’ll quickly find a theme.
 In many of the job listings, the team calls for “extremely entrepreneurial” professionals.
 You’ll also see no shortage of calls for PMs prepared to “reimagine” or “innovate.”

 This supports one of the major themes of a 2018 CNBC article about landing a job at Facebook—the company wants builders, makers, and people willing to learn.

 According to Facebook’s VP of Human Resources, cited in the article, one major mistake interview candidates make is positioning themselves as an expert or, worse, a know-it-all on their job’s subject matter.
 Facebook wants creative thinkers.
 It wants to hire people who have the skills to make things happen and a willingness to try new things.

 So, what type of background and skills do you actually need to get hired as a PM at Facebook?
 Here are a few key traits, according to The Product School.

 What Facebook Looks for in Product Managers

 Sorry, Facebook isn’t hiring first-time PMs, so you’ll need to get some experience under your belt before applying here for a PM gig.

-This varies according to specific PM position, but many will require a bachelor’s degree—and often in technical fields.
-In some cases, though, a PM role will also allow experience as a substitute for the degree.
+This varies according to specific PM positions, but many require a bachelor’s degree, often in technical fields.
+In some cases, though, a PM role will also allow the experience to substitute for the degree.